a2mus/ai-book-writer/memory-bank/progress.md

 ### Notes

-- Priority: Completing the testing framework
+- Priority: Completing the testing framework and error handling improvements
-- Error handling needs immediate attention
+- Recent dependency issues have been resolved; requirements.txt is current and reproducible
+- System is running reliably and producing structured outlines as expected
-- Documentation should be updated continuously
+- Documentation and memory bank should be updated continuously
 - Regular validation of terminology accuracy is critical

 ### Status Legend